Macroscopic Stochastic Thermodynamics: Applications

 In the detailed balance Curie-Weiss model in contact with a single thermal bath ($q=2$ and $a_\rho=0$), the emergence of a dynamical phase transition was observed upon an instantaneous disordering quench from low to high temperature, i.e. the appearance at the critical time $t_\mathrm{c}$ of a kink in the time-dependent rate function of the magnetization $I(m,t)$ \cite{meibohm2022finite}.
-This corresponds to a sudden change in the optimal fluctuations driven by the competition in \eqref{P_action_initialI} between the statistical weights of a trajectory and its initial condition, which are $\mathcal{A}$ and $I(m(0),0)$, respectively.
+This corresponds to a sudden change in the optimal fluctuations driven by the competition in \eqref{P_action_initialI} between the statistical weights of {a trajectory and of its initial condition, which are $\mathcal{A}$, as given in \eqref{action}, and $I(m(0),0)$, respectively}.
 An analogous dynamical phase transition occurs in the time-dependent rate function of the exchanged heat, similarly due to a change of dominance in the most likely trajectories \cite{meibohm2023landau}.
-For the Curie-Weiss model in contact with two different thermal baths (i.e. two sets of transitions \eqref{rates_Potts} each associated with a bath at a different temperature), a different dynamical phase transition appears as a kink in the steady state cumulant generating function of the exchanged heat (see Sec. \ref{sec:currents_ss}) \cite{Herpich2020Jun}.
-In this case, the singularity stems from the competition between the multiple stationary solutions of the tilted Hamiltonian equations \eqref{hamiltonian_eqs_z}, and represents a signature of the bistability of the system in the current statistics.
+For the Curie-Weiss model in contact with two different thermal baths (i.e. two sets of transitions \eqref{rates_Potts} each associated with a bath at a different temperature), a different dynamical phase transition appears as a kink in the steady state cumulant generating function of the exchanged heat \cite{Herpich2020Jun}.
+In this case, {as we have described in Sec. \ref{sec:currents_ss}}, the singularity stems from the competition between the multiple stationary solutions of the tilted Hamiltonian equations \eqref{hamiltonian_eqs_z}, and represents a signature of the bistability of the system in the current statistics.